FreeRTOS/FreeRTOS-Kernel/README.md

 # ![image](https://user-images.githubusercontent.com/56273942/202568467-0ee721bb-1424-4efd-88fc-31b4f2a59dc6.png) DEPRECATED

 ## Announcement:

-FreeRTOS SMP feature is merged into [FreeRTOS-Kernel](https://github.com/FreeRTOS/FreeRTOS-Kernel/commit/ae3a498e435cecdb25b889f2740ea99027dd0cb1) main branch.
-XCORE AI and Rasperry Pi Pico SMP demos are also merged into [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS) repository.
-We recommended you to use the FreeRTOS main branch to develop your application with SMP feature.
+FreeRTOS SMP feature has been merged into [FreeRTOS-Kernel](https://github.com/FreeRTOS/FreeRTOS-Kernel/commit/ae3a498e435cecdb25b889f2740ea99027dd0cb1) main branch.
+We recommend you to use the [FreeRTOS-Kernel](https://github.com/FreeRTOS/FreeRTOS-Kernel/commit/ae3a498e435cecdb25b889f2740ea99027dd0cb1) main branch to develop FreeRTOS SMP applications.

-The contents of this branch will remain available but we will no longer provide updates or accept new contributions and pull requests.
+The contents of this branch will remain available for certain period but we will no longer provide updates or accept new contributions and pull requests.

 Have more questions?
 Post them in the [FreeRTOS forum](https://forums.freertos.org/).

 ---